Shaheen1906/ImageVariation_API/README.md

 In this you just have to Logging and upload image and click on post.
-It will generate the 4 different variations of the image like (thumbnail,large,medium,grayscale) with different different sizes.
+It will generate the 4 different variations of the image like (thumbnail,large,medium,grayscale) with different different sizes. and that images will create images folder and save with user ID numbers in your project directory